Second Start – bringing your dream to reality!

 Program Funded by:

-Second Start, a new pilot program funded by the Ontario Ministry of Research & Innovation and the Ministry of Economic Development, Employment and Infrastructure to provide 50 budding entrepreneurs aged 30+ with training, coaching, mentoring and the chance to win $5000 towards starting up!
-We are so excited to have a program for you!
+Second Start, a new pilot program funded by the Ontario Ministry of Research & Innovation and the Ministry of Economic Development and Growth to provide 50 budding entrepreneurs aged 30+ with training, coaching, mentoring and the chance to win $5000 towards starting up!

 Training sessions ran from February 2016 to May 2016 with entrepreneurs learning and creating a business model canvas, financials, value proposition and to perfect their business pitch in “Pitch Practise School”.